-More than 4.4 million laid-off workers applied for US unemployment benefits last week as job cuts escalated across an economy that remains all but shut down, the government said Thursday.
+More than 4.4 million laid-off workers applied for US unemployment benefits last week as job cuts escalated across an economy that remains all but shut down.

 The enormous magnitude of job cuts has plunged the US economy into the worst economic crisis since the Great Depression of the 1930s.
 Some economists say the nation’s output could shrink by twice the amount that it did during the Great Recession, which ended in 2009.